papszii/My-portfolio/README.md

 My first portfolio using only html and css.
+Not responsive yet.